Results Ancient monuments Kastraki

 Discover next to the temple of Demeter a small museum housing the original pediments and some objects discovered on the site.

-A true marvel.
+You've arrived at a true marvel.
 Built 530-520 BC, the Temple of Demeter (Ναός της Δήμητρας) served as the model for the Parthenon in Athens.
 It was later transformed into a church and basilica.
-Relatively well preserved, the building underwent a major restoration project in the 2000s.
+Relatively well preserved, the building underwent a major restoration project in the 2000s, which today gives it its full cachet.
 Next door, a small museum houses the original pediments and some of the artifacts discovered on site.
 Unfortunately, this museum is only open on a random basis (free admission).

-When Christianity supplanted paganism, the temple was transformed into a church, by erecting walls between the columns to enclose the space and opening a door in the left (west) flank.
+When Christianity supplanted paganism, the temple was transformed into a church.
+Walls were erected between the columns to enclose the space.
+A doorway was also opened in the left (west) flank.
 During the reign of Emperor Justinian (527-565), more extensive modifications were made, transforming the building into a basilica divided into three naves by colonnades.

 Did you know?
 This review was written by our professional authors.